 Segal has worked in radio, TV, and film and directed both adults and children.
 Her music has been published in conjunction with the Miles Davis Jazz Orchestra and used in radio, short films and plays.

 I’m interested in politics, psychology, sociology, social history, relationships, and The Other.
 I like cats, clogging, composing, eating, TCM, oddities, artifacts, Gothic horror stories, old dolls, and world history.
 I have a twitter page but I don’t tweet.
 I have a Linkedin page but I haven’t filled it all out yet.
 I have a FB page but I haven’t filled it all out yet.
 I have an Instagram page that I haven’t filled out at all.
 I have an Amazon page.

-My blog isn’t a one-woman talk show, (even though I love to talk).
-I welcome your thoughts, ideas, and commentary.
-Thank you!
+Despite my background my blog isn’t a one-woman talk show–I welcome your thoughts, ideas, and commentary.